 Playwright, Director, Activist, and our inspiration.

 After the passing of both founders in 2010, Steven Anthony Jones took the helm as Artistic Director.
-Upon his retirement in June 2017, Aldo Billingslea stepped up as Interim Artistic Director.
-He was succeeded by Darryl V. Jones.
+Upon his retirement in June 2017, Aldo Billingslea stepped up as Interim Artistic Director, followed by Darryl V. Jones.
 Margo Hall became the LHT’s Artistic Director in 2021.

 LHT has produced more than 135 plays, including West Coast and World Premieres, experimental works, classics in the African American canon, lively musicals, and poignant socio-political dramas.